-NBEUK's Board of Directors is responsible to key stakeholders such as the shareholders and the UK banking regulators for the strategic direction, supervision, and control of the Bank and for defining the Bank's overall tolerance for risk.
-The Board has established sub-committees including the Steering Committee chaired by the Chairman of the Board, Audit Committee, and the Risk Committee.
+NBEUK's Board of Directors is responsible to key stakeholders such as the shareholder and the UK banking regulators for the strategic direction, supervision, and control of the Bank and for defining the Bank's overall tolerance for risk.
+The Board has established sub-committees including the Steering Committee chaired by the Chairman of the Board, Audit Committee, and the Risk & Compliance Committee.
 Executive committees include the Executive Committee, Asset and Liabilities Management Committee, Credit Committee and Business Continuity Committee.
 The Board is responsible for approving all risk policies and their annual review.

-In this context, the Board and the Senior Management of the Bank are ultimately responsible for the Bank's risk management arrangements which encompass the risk profile, risk appetite, management of capital, overall risk management and the internal capital adequacy assessment process (ICAAP) and Individual Liquidity Assessment Process (ILAAP).
+In this context, the Board and the Senior Management of the Bank are ultimately responsible for the Bank's risk management arrangements which encompass the risk profile, risk appetite, overall risk management, the internal capital adequacy assessment process (ICAAP), Individual Liquidity Assessment Process (ILAAP), and the Recovery Plan & Resolution Pack (RRP).

 NBEUK's risk management oversight is performed at several levels of the Bank, based on a distributed risk management structure.
-This entails a two-tier risk management function, with a central risk management function responsible for risk policy and a distributed risk management function located in each business unit responsible for day-to-day risk management.
+This entails a two-tier risk management function, with a central risk management function responsible for risk policy and risk management duties located to each business unit responsible for day-to-day risk management.